SJLennon/IBM-i-RPG-Free-CLP-Code/GRP_JOB/ReadMe.md

 ## GRP_ATN

 This is called when the Attn key is pressed. **Shift+Esc is the Attn keys in most 5250 emulators.** It pops up a very functional but effective IBM menu to pick another group job.
+You can add your own menu to make this more friendly.